Winter canola planting considerations

 - Grassy winter annual weeds are easily controlled by using herbicides that are labelled for conventional, Roundup Ready, or Clearfield canola.

 - Make sure you are aware of the herbicide history of potential sites.
-Winter canola cultivars are sensitive to SU and triazine herbicide carryover, and these products have long plant back restrictions (often 18 months or greater).
+Winter canola cultivars are sensitive to SU and triazine herbicide carryover.
+These products have long plant back restrictions (often 18 months or greater).
+Be especially cautious about herbicide carryover restrictions when following corn.

 - Weeds must be controlled chemically, mechanically, or with a combination of both methods prior to planting because canola seedlings are not competitive with weeds.